joezuntz/2point/README.md

              // For shear this is easy: use +/- for real-space xi+/x- and E/B for Fourier.
              // Need more codes for other quantities.

+NANGLE=6   // Number of angular bins
+NBIN=3     // Number of tomographic bins

 WINDOWS=T   // angular quantities are specified as window functions, not as ranges

 if windows=T: